defactor-com/documentation/docs/engage/front-end-ui/admin-section/staking-settings.md

 ---

-## Overview of the Staking Section
+## Overview of the Staking Settings

 The **Staking Settings** panel empowers project administrators to:
 - Create and configure new staking pools.